-Ocean Sci.
-Discuss., 3, 867-901, 2006 www.ocean-sci-discuss.net/3/867/2006/ © Author(s) 2006.
+Ocean Sci., 3, 17-30, 2007 www.ocean-sci.net/3/17/2007/ © Author(s) 2007.
 This work is licensed under a Creative Commons License.
-Papers published in Ocean Science Discussions are under open-access review for the journal Ocean Science The subtropical Deacon cells J. A. Polton and D. P. Marshall Department of Meteorology, University of Reading, UK Received: 19 June 2006 - Accepted: 10 July 2006 - Published: 21 July 2006 Correspondence to: J. A. Polton (jpolton@ucsd.edu)

-3, 867-901, 2006 The subtropical Deacon cells
+Overturning cells in the Southern Ocean and subtropical gyres

+J. A. Polton and D. P. Marshall

+Department of Meteorology, University of Reading, UK

+Received: 19 June 2006 - Published in Ocean Sci.
+Discuss.: 21 July 2006 Revised: 25 October 2006 - Accepted: 17 November 2006 - Published: 26 January 2007

-Abstract The circulation of the subtropical gyres can be decomposed into a horizontal recirculation along contours of constant Bernoulli potential and an overturning circulation across these contours.
-While the geometry and topology of Bernoulli contours is more com- - 5 plicated in the subtropical gyres than in the Southern Ocean, these subtropical overturning circulations are very much analogous to the Deacon cell found in the Southern Ocean.
+Abstract.
+The circulation of the subtropical gyres can be decomposed into a horizontal recirculation along contours of constant Bernoulli potential and an overturning circulation across these contours.
+While the geometry and topology of Bernoulli contours is more complicated in the subtropical gyres than in the Southern Ocean, these subtropical overturning circulations are very much analogous to the overturning cell found in the Southern Ocean.
 This analogy is formalised through an exact integral constraint, including the rectified effects of transient eddies.
-The constraint can be interpreted either in terms of vertical fluxes of potential vorticity, or equivalently as an integral buoyancy budget for - an imaginary fluid parcel recirculating around a closed Bernoulli contour.
-Under conditions of vanishing buoyancy and mechanical forcing, the constraint reduces to a generalised non-acceleration condition, under which the Eulerian-mean and eddy-induced overturning circulations exactly compensate.
-The terms in the integral constraint are diagnosed in an eddy-permitting ocean model in both the North Pacific subtropical gyre - 15 and the Southern Ocean.
+The constraint can be interpreted either in terms of vertical fluxes of potential vorticity, or equivalently as an integral buoyancy budget for an imaginary fluid parcel recirculating around a closed Bernoulli contour.
+Under conditions of vanishing buoyancy and mechanical forcing, the constraint reduces to a generalised nonacceleration condition, under which the Eulerian-mean and eddy-induced overturning circulations exactly compensate.
+The terms in the integral constraint are diagnosed in an eddypermitting ocean model in both the North Pacific subtropical gyre and the Southern Ocean.
 The extent to which the Eulerian-mean and eddy-induced overturning circulations compensate is discussed in each case.
-1 Introduction 25 The circulation in the Southern Ocean can be decomposed, at a conceptual level, into the quasi-zonal recirculation of the Antarctic Circumpolar Current (ACC), and overturn- 20 ing circulation across the ACC.
-While an idealisation, this decomposition allows one to consider the three-dimensional circulation as the superposition of two quasi two-dimensional cells.
-Much progress has been made in recent years in understanding the dynamics of the overturning circulation across the ACC.
-The Eulerian-mean overturning circulation is dominated by the wind-driven Deacon cell, with northward flow in the sur-